WBBSE Chapter 5 Europe In The Twentieth Century Short Answer Questions

 Answer:

-Question 11.
-Mention three military clauses of the leading to unemployment.
+Question 26.
+Mention three military clauses that led to unemployment.
 Treaty of Versailles.

 Answer: